emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/README.md

 * Documents (including user-created directories)
 * Project directories and internal files

-These are **actual files recovered from the system**, organized to reflect the original directory structure.
+These are files recovered from the system and organized to reflect the original directory structure.

 ---
 ### Important Note on Filesystem Data